-Services needs to have a Service Card in vScope already, before it can be related to another service.
+Services need to have a Service Card in vScope already before it can be related to another service.

 When mapping components, vScope will make suggestions if you have Inventory & Reporting, otherwise you can manually add a component, it is however not advised.